ApeWorX/ape/latest/_sources/userguides/networks.md.txt

 - `"max"` - the maximum block gas limit is used
 - A number or numeric string, base 10 or 16 (e.g. `1234`, `"1234"`, `0x1234`, `"0x1234"`)

+For the local network configuration, the default is `"max"`.
+Otherwise it is `"auto"`.

 ## Local Network

 The default network in Ape is the local network (keyword `"local"`).